The Lost World (2001 film): Part 2

-Challenger, Summerlee, Malone, and Agnes return to the Amazon but encounter a crazed Kerr and realise he sealed the cave to prevent anyone from finding it, believing it to be forged by Satan because of the ape-men.
-When Kerr produces a revolver Summerlee wrestles him for it, only for Kerr to be shot and killed by accident.
-The expedition porters later find the survivors.
-Returning to London, Malone discovers Gladys has become engaged to another man; however he is glad, as he realises that he loves Agnes.
+Challenger, Summerlee, Malone, and Agnes return to the Amazon and encounter Kerr who seems to have gone mad.
+He confesses he was the one who sealed the cave and that he stranded them to prevent the plateau's exposure—believing it to (because of the presence of the ape-men) to be the work of Satan.
+When Kerr produces a revolver, Summerlee wrestles him for it, only for Kerr to be shot and killed by accident.
+The expedition porters later find the survivors, allowing them to return to London and the safety of civilisation.
+Malone discovers Gladys has become engaged to another man who is, counter to their past discussions, quite dull.
+This helps a grateful Malone realise that he actually loves Agnes.
 At Challenger's press event, he unveils a juvenile Pteranodon he picked up as an egg.
-However, the excited crowd scare the Pteranodon out of a window.
-Malone and Summerlee convince Challenger to pretend the whole expedition was a hoax to protect the plateau's inhabitants from destruction, sacrificing his reputation and success.
-Summerlee stays with his family, Challenger sets off to find Atlantis, while Malone and Agnes admit their love for each other, and Malone decides to pursue a career as a novelist.
+However, the excited crowd scares the Pteranodon out of a window.
+Malone and Summerlee convince Challenger to pretend the whole expedition was a hoax to protect the plateau's inhabitants from further destruction, sacrificing his reputation and success.
+Challenger sets off to find Atlantis while Summerlee remains in London with his family.
+Malone and Agnes admit their love for each other, and Malone decides to pursue a career as a novelist.
 In a final scene, Roxton is revealed to be alive and living with Maree and the villagers in peace.

 Home media

-The Lost World was released on home video as a single 145-minute instalment.
-The series was released on VHS and DVD in the United Kingdom on 3 June 2002; The DVD version contains a 5.1 Dolby Digital soundtrack, audio commentary with Stuart Orme and Christopher Hall and the 29-minute documentary Inside The Lost World.
-An American DVD release followed on 29 October 2002, presented in 4:3 pan and scan format with a stereo soundtrack.
-This release also contained the 90-minute History Channel documentary Dinosaur Secrets Revealed and a 21-minute documentary on the making of the series.
+The Lost World was released on VHS and DVD in the United Kingdom on 3 June 2002; the DVD version is presented as a single 145-minute instalment, and contains a 5.1 Dolby Digital soundtrack, audio commentary with Stuart Orme and Christopher Hall, and the 29-minute documentary Inside The Lost World.
+A budget version of the DVD with fewer features was released in early 2005, bundled with The Times newspaper and sold exclusively at WHSmith.
+In the United States, The Lost World was released on DVD on 29 October 2002, presented in 4:3 pan and scan format with a stereo soundtrack.
+This release also contained the 90-minute History Channel documentary Dinosaur Secrets Revealed and an alternative 21-minute documentary on the making of the series.

-The UK region 2 DVD (also region 4) from 2005 has the 145 minute single episode (not two separate parts as originally broadcast on BBC1), a 2.1 surround sound mix (not 5.1 as the DVD box states) and is 16:9.
-It has, however, no extras, no menus or even any chapter markers in the entire film.